 Kendra joins FSG with extensive experience in education as well as previous work in nonprofit strategy development, impact investing, and community organizing.
-As a senior consultant, Kendra leverages her experience in education and social sector strategy.
+As an associate director, Kendra leverages her experience in education and social sector strategy.
 She is particularly interested in collective impact, shared value, and other strategies for cultivating cross-sector partnerships.

 Kendra has had a lifelong passion for education and working across disciplines and sectors to address complex social challenges.
 She spent eight years as an English and history teacher at a diverse public school where she co-founded an innovative interdisciplinary program emphasizing project-based learning and 21st century skills.
 She also developed the model for a new high school focused on cultivating student passion through internships, community involvement, and a flexible, student-centered environment.

 Kendra’s interest in education entrepreneurship and making systems-level change in education drew her to pursue her MBA at the Yale School of Management (SOM).
 While at SOM, Kendra explored the intersection between education, workforce development, and economic development.
 She did strategy consulting for two local nonprofits and also helped the Cape Innovation and Technology Initiative (CiTi) in Cape Town, South Africa to develop a strategy for launching the first EdTech incubator and ecosystem on the African continent.
 As a summer fellow at Pacific Community Ventures Kendra researched pension funds’ approach to impact investing and coauthored a paper proposing policy recommendations to incent private and government investment in the creation of quality jobs.